sugarlabs/musicblocks/documentation/README.md

 *Pitch-time Matrix* blocks clamp is used to define the matrix:
 A row in the matrix is created for each *Pitch* block and columns are created for individual notes, which are created by using *Rhythm* blocks, individual note blocks, or the *Tuplet* block.
+[RUN LIVE](https://musicblocks.sugarlabs.org/index.html?id=1732180386380311&run=True)

 ![Rhythm](./rhythmruler2_block.svg "Rhythm block")